LJPZebra/thesis_bg/readme.md

 ### Tools used

 The choice of tools and libraries used in designing software is paramount, and several selection factors must be taken into account.

 The first criterion to consider is the license.
 We chose to put FastTrack under a free license (GPL3), which implies that the language used and the libraries must also be under compatible licenses.
+The choice of an open-source license is preferable in the case of scientific software [@easterbrook2014open].
+Poor code quality naturally leads to what is called a technical debt.
+Choosing the \"quick and dirty\" implementation instead of a time-costly but maintainable solution can hurt the project in the long goal by costing time and effort to run and maintain the code.
+Open-source can help to solve this problem.
+First, it is a strong incentive to produce clean code, knowing that it can be read, checked, and used by other people.
+Moreover, cooperative work can help solve bugs faster than a closed-source model.
+Finally, open-source projects, well documented, can make accessible tools for non-technical scientists that would otherwise have been impossible.

-The choice of an open-source license is evident in the case of scientific software.
-The user can then check how the software works, change it to adapt it to his needs, and share it.
-The second criterion is to choose the libraries used carefully, considering the future of the software so that the developers do not have to change libraries if their capabilities prove insufficient as the software evolves.
-Mature libraries offering long-term support are preferred.
+The second criterion is to carefully choose the libraries used, considering the future of the software so that the developers do not have to change libraries if their capabilities prove insufficient as the software evolves.
+Mature libraries offering long-term support are thus preferred.

 In this perspective, FastTrack has been implemented in C++ using the Qt [@Qt] and OpenCV [@opencv_library] libraries for the graphical interface and image analysis, respectively.
 Unit tests are performed using the Google Test library.

-C++ is a computer language created by Bjarne Stroustrup in 1985.
+C++ is a computer language created by Bjarne Stroustrup in 1985 [@stroustrup1996history].
 Offering high performance, it is standardized by the International Organization for Standardization (ISO).
 It is the language of choice for image analysis applications and the creation of complex graphical user interfaces.

 Qt is an open-source GUI library created by Haavard Nord and Eirik Chambe-Eng, two physicists, in 1991 when developing ultrasonic image